When Should You Visit A General Dentist? Signs You Shouldn’t Ignore

 A general dentist can determine if the source is local (oral) or systemic, and guide the next steps with evidence-based care.

 Temporomandibular joint (TMJ) dysfunction is common and often ignored.
-Jaw pain, headaches, or clicking when you open or close your mouth may point to bruxism (teeth grinding) or joint strain.
+Jaw pain, headaches, or clicking sounds when opening or closing your mouth may indicate bruxism (teeth grinding) or joint strain.

 These symptoms worsen over time.
 Catching them early with a night guard or bite adjustment prevents long-term damage to teeth and bone.